loiclefloch/loiclefloch.github.io/source/_posts/newsletter-2025-02/index.md

 ### Upgrade brew frequently with a cron job

 Manually remembering to run brew update is easy to forget.
 But if you skip updates for a long time, running brew update might take significantly longer due to the accumulation of changes.

 A cron job ensures small, frequent updates.
 It automates the process, ensuring your package database stays updated without manual intervention.

 For example, to run it daily at 8 AM:

 `0 8 * * * brew update && brew upgrade`

+But be careful with this.
+It upgraded my node version and I had to downgrade it.

 ## Fun